 A clean boot can help resolve software conflicts and make the Windows 10 update process smoother.
 To do this, ensure you're running the clean boot as an administrator.
 Additionally, verify that your internet connection is stable and configured correctly, as any disruptions can affect your accessibility.
 By taking these steps, you can minimize potential issues and complete the Windows 10 update process with ease.

-To run Windows 10 successfully on a 2GB RAM system, you'll need to consider the higher system requirements compared to Windows 7.
-A dual-core processor is also necessary for smooth functioning.
-Before attempting to install Windows 10, remove any third-party applications and check the memory usage of your antivirus software to ensure it won't impact performance.
+To run Windows 10 successfully on a 2GB RAM system, you'll need to manage expectations since the system requirements are higher than those of Windows 7.
+A dual-core processor is also necessary for acceptable performance.
+Before attempting to install Windows 10, remove unnecessary third-party applications and check the memory usage of your antivirus software to ensure it won't impact performance.
+Additionally, consider disabling visual effects and startup programs to free up more memory.